Meet the ATA staff

 Director of Communications

 Ben has nearly a decade of experience in communications and marketing, primarily in the non-profit and healthcare sectors.
 He is excited to work with ATA’s members to promote tinnitus research and treatment options for tinnitus patients.
 Prior to joining ATA, Ben was Sr. Director of Communications at the American Telemedicine Association.
 He has also previously coordinated international programs for YMCAs in the United States and Spain.
 Ben has a B.A. in Political Science and a M.A. in Comparative Politics, both from American University in Washington, DC.
-He is an avid bicyclist and an aspiring painter.
-He and his wife have three bi-lingual cats.
+Ben and his wife have the world's cutest toddler and three bilingual cats.
+And, even after 35 futile years, he is still an avid (albeit beleaguered) fan of the Cleveland Indians.

 Dion has been with ATA since 2011.
 She provides donor support along with a multitude of accounting duties.
 She holds an extensive professional background in retail buying, management, business and customer service.
 While not at ATA, Dion enjoys gardening, spending time with her husband, her two teenagers and the family’s black labrador retriever.